hasaniqbal777/coling-2025/_pages/faqs/attending.md

 <small>We plan on updating the FAQ continuously</small>

+### I am author of a paper that was assigned an oral presentation.
+Do I also need to prepare a poster?

+No. There will be no (virtual or in-person) posters for papers that have been assigned an oral presentation.
+The authors of these papers only need to prepare their talk.

 ### Are travel fellowships or conference fee waivers available for attending COLING 2025?

 Unfortunately, no travel fellowships are available for attending Coling2025, including waivers of the registration fee.
 If you are unable to attend in person, please consider attending only the virtual portion of the conference.